elliotwutingfeng/NUSCSMODS/_posts/CS3237/2020-09-02-cs3237-lecture-4-some-deep-learning-techniques.md

     - Tag the real data with 1 and fake with 0
     - Train the discriminator
 - In each epoch, for the generator
-	- Freeze the discriminator weights
+	- Freeze the discriminator weights (The discriminator does not become smarter)
     - Generate the fake data using random numbers
     - Train the GAN with the assumption that the fake data is real
     - This forces the generator to optimise its weights to maximise its score from the discriminator